jacebrowning/xy/README.md

 How?
 ----

+Create a new document or spreadsheet:

+    $ xy MyDocument.docxy
+    $ xy MySpreadsheet.xlsxy

-After installation convert an exsting document or spreadsheet to text:
+Or convert an exsting file to the XY format:

     $ xy --convert MyDocument.docx

-Or create a new document or spreadsheet:

-    $ xy --new MySpreadsheet.xlsxy
+    $ xy --convert MySpreadsheet.docx

-The file will be oped in your default `.docx` or `.xlsx` editor:
+When editing, the file will be opened using the associated `.docx` or `.xlsx` editor:

     $ xy MyFile.docxy